 The main alternative on offer is the response of holy distinctiveness, of a definite Christian community living in contradistinction to the rest of society and thus offering the beneficial example and influence of an alternative way of life.
 In popular religious culture this shows up in Protestant sectarianism, whether in the enclaves of fundamentalism, the burgeoning but self-consciously marginal congregations of Pentecostalism, or the traditional communities of Mennonites, Amish and Hutterites.
 This option also has its sophisticated versions, particularly in the community of thought arising out of Anabaptist John Howard Yoder and his Methodist epigone Stanley Hauerwas, and more recently out of the movement known as Radical Orthodoxy, identified with John Milbank, Catherine Pickstock, and others.
-Disgust with the religious right, and particularly with the comfortable alliance between evangelical Christianity and conservative politics, drives these Christians away from dubious cultural entanglements into Matthew Arnold’s confused armies war by night.
+Disgust with the religious right, and particularly with the comfortable alliance between evangelical Christianity and conservative politics, drives these Christians away from dubious cultural entanglements into fellowships of the dedicated that shine like cities on a hill above a plain on which Matthew Arnold’s confused armies war by night.
 From these places of integrity they offer what help they can to their neighbors while refusing any activity that would compromise their radical testimony to the gospel of new life.
 (5-6)

 How might we conceive of an alternative to these options?
 Stackhouse turns to a heavily critiqued and generally out of favor source, namely H. Richard Niebuhr’s Christ and Culture.
 Stackhouse acknowledges many of the criticisms of Niebuhr’s work and even offers a few of his own.
 However, Stackhouse believes that some of the critique of Niebuhr’s work stems from confusion over typology versus taxonomy.